-Trump says U.S. Navy 'destroyed' Iranian drone in Gulf
+U.S. says Navy ship 'destroyed' Iranian drone in Gulf

 Trump said at the time the United States had come close to launching a military strike on Iran in retaliation for the downing of the U.S. drone.

+The increased use of drones by Iran and its allies for surveillance and attacks across the Middle East is raising alarms in Washington.

+The United States believes that Iran-linked militia in Iraq have recently increased their surveillance of American troops and bases in the country by using off-the-shelf, commercially available drones, U.S. officials say.

-Relations between the two countries have worsened since last year when Trump abandoned a 2015 deal between world powers and Iran in which Tehran agreed to restrict nuclear work in return for the lifting of sanctions.
+Relations between the United States and Iran have worsened since last year when Trump abandoned a 2015 deal between world powers and Iran in which Tehran agreed to restrict nuclear work in return for the lifting of sanctions.

+The United States has reimposed sanctions to throttle Iran’s oil trade and says it wants to increase pressure on Tehran to renegotiate the accord, discuss its ballistic missile programme and modify its behaviour in the Middle East, where Washington is allied to several Arab states opposed to Iran.

+Iran’s clerical rulers have ruled out renegotiating the nuclear deal or holding talks on its missile programme, which it says is purely defensive.

 Earlier on Thursday, the United States demanded Iran immediately release a vessel it seized in the Gulf, and a U.S. military commander in the region said the United States would work “aggressively” to ensure free passage of vessels through the vital waterway.